UW-CTRL/AA548-spr2024/bite-size-notes/week-6-b-free-final-time-PMP.md

 These notes will focus on introducing free final time on a simple linear system with theory and code, explain difficulties with implementation on nonlinear and higher-order linear systems, and provide resources to explore the subject further.

 Learning objectives include...
-* Discovering the difference between functions and functionals.
+* Introducing an extension to function theory: the functional.
 * Understanding the similarities of extremizing functions of a functional with finding critical points.
 * Determining necessary conditions for optimality with the Hamiltonian under Pontryagin's Minimum Principle.
 * Constructing a free final time problem of a simple linear system.